bendog/freo.dev/README.md

 ## Deploying

-there's a quick s3 sync script
+there's a quick s3 sync script, this should run automatically when the master branch is updated on github.

     ./build.sh